-Wetlands are areas where land and water intersect, creating conditions that can sustain a diverse range of plants, birds, amphibians, fish, and other native species.
+Wetlands and uplands are areas where land and water intersect, creating conditions that can sustain a diverse range of plants, birds, amphibians, fish, and other native species.
 Types of wetlands include:

 Inland Wetlands: